wrixcore/ACT-Eliza/README.md

 1. Video Processing: For large videos, consider reducing output height to improve processing speed
 2. Memory Usage: Process videos in smaller chunks for better memory management
 3. Quality vs Speed: Higher resolution outputs require more processing time
-4. File Formats: PNG files generally process faster than JPEG for ASCII conversion
+4. File Formats: PNG files generally process faster than JPEG for encoded conversion

 ## Contributing

-We welcome contributions to the Eliza ASCII Art Generator!
+We welcome contributions to the Eliza Encoder!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)